 What is the benefit of a design that was never made to the market?
 Unless you do test runs with your design, you will never be able to figure out if you have achieved the desired goal.
 Therefore, perform rapid prototyping to understand your design better.

 You might be in love with what you have created.
 But who really needs to be happy is the end-user.
-Customer feedback is an essential tool in understanding a business.
+Analyzing customer feedback through specialized customer feedback softwares is an essential tool in understanding a business.
 Especially when your focus is human-centered design, it is beneficial to run the designs by actual humans.

 (Source : Google Images)